What does a Notary do?

 As a court commissioner, the notary is obliged to consult with all parties involved (in particular heirs, beneficiaries of the compulsory portion and legatee).
 He must inform them objectively and comprehensively of their respective rights and obligations and he is also obliged to protect their rights in probate proceedings.
 He obtains all necessary information, in particular from banks, insurance companies, hospitals, and from the land and company register.

-The comprehensive duty of instruction ,which the notary as a court commissioner has towards all parties, often goes beyond inheritance law.
+The comprehensive duty of instruction towards all parties, which the notary acting as Court Commissioner has to fulfil, often goes beyond inheritance law.
 The notary does not only take care of the of the probate proceedings.
-On behalf of the court or the heirs, he also carries out the probate result in the land register.
+On behalf of the court or the heirs, he also carries out the probate result in the Land Register.
 At the request of the heirs, the notary also carries out a calculation of the real estate transfer tax in order to facilitate rapid entry in the land register.